CanopyTax/sofe/docs/sofe-api.md

 1. `postLocate` - Executed after sofe resolves a service name into a url
 1. `fetch` - Executed after everything before the module is fetched

-Middleware is defined as a higher-order function with each order representing a step in the resolution life-cycle.
+Middleware is defined as a higher-order function with each level representing a step in the resolution life-cycle.
 Multiple middleware's are executed in the order in which they are defined.